 ► What We Learned: Fried Chicken is best from a bird.

-Then there are all these treats in this video!
 Did we leave any of your favorites out?
 Let us know what we missed in the comments!